MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-mural.md

 ---
-title: Protect your Mural environment
+title: Protect your Mural environment | Microsoft Defender for Cloud Apps
 description: This article provides information about the benefits of connecting your Mural app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 05/06/2024 ms.topic: how-to